Team217/FRC-217-Libraries/README.md

   - logs data
 - `BooleanOneShot`
   - manages a boolean one-shot, which flips a boolean flag when a trigger switches from low to high
+- `motion.PID`
+  - runs and controls PID systems
+- `motion.TimedPID`
+  - runs and controls PID systems on a timer
+- `motion.TimedPIDController`
+  - implements a PID control loop on a timer
 - `motion.AccelController`
   - controls acceleration of a velocity
 - `motion.MotionProfiler`